stuartcrobinson/meilisearch/fj_guides/guide.md

    **B. Networking:**
       *   Public static IPs for FRR clusters (running on `FRRNodeVMs`) per region.
       *   Internal networking (e.g., VPC, private networks) for `FRRNodeVMs` to reach `SearchNodeVMs`, and for `SearchNodeVMs` to communicate for snapshot transfers if not using S3.
-      *   DNS management (for customer-facing FRR endpoints and potentially internal service discovery).
+      *   DNS management:
+               *   **Public DNS:** For customer-facing FRR endpoints (e.g., `search.flapjack.com`), configured with geo-routing policies (e.g., AWS Route 53 Geolocation or Latency-based routing policies) to direct users to the optimal regional FRR cluster.
+               *   **Internal DNS (Optional but Recommended):** For service discovery between internal components (e.g., Orchestrator finding GMD, FRRs resolving internal management endpoints if any).
    **C. Storage:**
       *   `SearchNodeVM` local disk (high-performance SSDs) for search engine data (e.g., Meilisearch `data.ms`).
       *   Temporary storage for snapshot transfers (e.g., an S3 bucket, or local disk space on `SearchNodeVMs` if using direct `scp`/`rsync`).